-Prior to joining Innosight, David was a consultant for McKinsey & Company in the Boston office.
-David graduated Phi Beta Kappa from Duke University and earned a Ph.D. in physics from Harvard University.
+Prior to Innosight, David worked as a consultant at McKinsey & Company and earned a PhD in physics from Harvard.